• Skip to primary navigation

 10. Music Mnemonics Technique – Give a music tune to what you want to memorize

 We have already seen what how useful can a rhyming mnemonic be.
-A related technique is music mnemonic – this is to convert what we what to memorize into a music.
+A related technique is music mnemonic – this is to convert what we what to memorize into a piece of music.
 Or, just give a musical tune to what you are trying to remember.

 I don’t need to stress the power of music.
 Most people remember the lyrics of songs better than prose.
 It’s easy to learn and remember the music.
-For example, many children learn the ABC’s by singing the “ABC” song.
+For example, many children learn ABC’s by singing the “ABC” song.

 Music Mnemonics work best with long lists.